I Admit – I Peek at What Card Folks in Line Are Using (and Cringe When It’s Not a Travel Credit Card)

 In reality, using top travel credit cards to earn rewards doesn’t have to be complicated at all – and my friends’ jaws drop when I tell them I have 20 open credit cards and an 800+ credit score – the highest it’s ever been!

 I realize that some people may not be able to open credit cards because of financial trouble or a low credit score, or might shy away because they’ve had issues with managing their credit properly in the past.
-However, even if there are blips on your credit report, it’s possible to get a secured credit card (like the Capital One® Secured Mastercard®) to help rebuild your credit – then, later, become eligible for top travel credit cards.
+However, even if there are blips on your credit report, it’s possible to get a secured credit card (like the Secured Mastercard® from Capital One) to help rebuild your credit – then, later, become eligible for top travel credit cards.

 If you’re one of those folks who think earning and redeeming travel rewards from credit cards is super complicated, it really doesn’t have to be.
 You don’t have to learn about award charts, blackout dates, or airline partners if you don’t want to.
 Just start small – even with one credit card that earns rewards – and see how you like it.